georapbox/immutable-arrays/CHAGELOG.md

 ### OTHER CHANGES

 - All `devDependencies` are updated to latest versions.
 Updated Webpack to v4.x.x and Babel to v7.x.x.
 - The library is now exported in both UMD (as was in version 1.x.x) and CommonJS.
-For CommonJS, the libdary's methods are also exported as standalone functions in order to import only the ones you want for your project.
+For CommonJS, the library's methods are also exported as standalone functions in order to import only the ones you want for your project.
 Check the [Usage](https://github.com/georapbox/immutable-arrays/blob/master/README.md#usage) section in README for more details.

 ## v1.0.3